 Pursuant to the District IGA, the District is responsible for acquiring, constructing, operating and maintaining public improvements to serve the Kinston development.
 The District has entered into funding and reimbursement agreements with CED and MRES as described in Note 5.
-During 2021, CED advanced \$214,232 for general operating expenditures for the District.
+During 2022, CED advanced \$333,343 for general operating expenditures and \$5,567,750 for capital expenditures for the District.
+During 2022, the District paid MRES \$1,082,241 for project management costs.